 Italian Open Betting Tips & Predictions

-After hitting good form in recent weeks with two handsome winners of 66/1 and 66/1 on the European Tour, we feel confident that the next winner is just around the corner.
-We have made over £2,300 profit in 2017 on our Outright tips from just £5 E/W on each selection, beats the banks!
+After hitting good form in recent weeks with two handsome each way returns of 35/1 and 55/1 on the European Tour, we felt confident that the next winner was just around the corner.

 Often in golf a winner can experience something of a lull after being crowned champion, but we’re determined to make sure the same doesn’t happen to the FST golf tips.
-We’re putting all our efforts into the Italian Open.
+With no PGA Tour event this week, we’re putting all our efforts into the Italian Open.

-This event has been a bastion of the circuit for the best part of 75 years, and while it has been dotted around the country, it appears to have settled on its current home of Golf Club Milano in, yes you guessed it, Milan.
+This event has been a bastion of the circuit for the best part of 75 years, and while it has dotted around the country it appears to have settled on its current home of Golf Club Milano in, yes you guessed it, Milan.

-The event was held here last year and the year prior, and witnessed a quite remarkable meltdown from Martin Kaymer here in 2015.
-He should have bagged the ‘WIN’ with ease, but an awful Sunday allowed the previously unheralded Rikard Karlberg, his maiden tour victory.
+The event was held here last year, and witnessed a quite remarkable meltdown from the bookmakers’ favourite this week, Martin Kaymer.
+He should have bagged the ‘W’ with ease, but an awful Sunday allowed the previously unheralded Rikard Karlberg, his maiden tour victory.

-We won’t be backing Karlberg this week in a hurry, but funnily enough, this event has a habit of throwing up curveball winners, as this rogues gallery attests, however local boy Francesco Molinari won it last year:
+With four missed cuts out of the last five we won’t be backing Karlberg this week in a hurry, but funnily this event has a habit of throwing up curveball winners, as this rogues gallery attests:

 2015 – Rikard Karlberg (-19)